As an Amazon Associate I earn from qualifying purchases.

 - No swivel

-6. Shark Navigator – Best Upright Vacuum for Carpet and Hard Floor
+6. Shark Navigator – Best for Carpet and Hardwood Floors

 The Lift-Away is a very nicely thought out concept by Shark where you can literally ‘lift away’ the body of the vacuum from its heavy floor base and use it as a canister vacuum to clean areas above the floor like stairs and upholstery.

 This upright vacuum can double as a canister because of the lift-away function that allows users to separate the canister from the floor base.

 This basic trick allows it to be used in more areas aside from the floors.
 And make this a great option for people looking to get more out of their dollar spent on a vacuum.

 Power cord is 25 feet but it does not have any cord rewind, so you’ll have to wrap the cord around cord hooks after every cleaning session